steuerboard/n8n-nodes-steuerboard/PUBLISHING.md

 - Bump the version in package.json
 - Create a git tag
 - Create a GitHub release with auto-generated notes
-- Trigger the publish workflow automatically
+- Publish the package to npm with provenance

 ### Method 2: Manual Release with release-it